Marjoel/credit-card-bins/README.md

 ## Contribute

-Make a repository fork, make your changes and [submit a pull request](https://github.com/Marjoel/redepay-sdk-php "Click here to create a pull request").<br>
+Make a repository fork, make your changes and [submit a pull request](https://github.com/Marjoel/credit-card-bins/pulls "Click here to create a pull request").<br>
-Is there incorrect information??
-[Submit an issue](https://github.com/Marjoel/redepay-sdk-php/issues "Click here to create an issue").
+Is there incorrect information?
+[Submit an issue](https://github.com/Marjoel/credit-card-bins/issues "Click here to create an issue").

 ### Contributors